MichiganDataScienceTeam/MDST-Onboarding/README.md

 -   [**REQUIRED**] Checkpoint 0 and Checkpoint 1.
 These are assessed by completion and effort, not accuracy.
 -   [**OPTIONAL**] Any additional challenges you completed.
 These are assessed by merit.

-*You don't need to upload your challenge files directly, we will use your GitHub link to look through them.
+*If you completed the optional challenges, we will use your GitHub link to look through them.

 ## Contact